Technographic Data: Why and How Should You Use It for Revenue Expansion

 Technographics is the next step in developing market research after Demographics, Firmographics, and Psychographics.
 As much as demographics determine people’s behaviors, technographics determine the technologies and software used by your prospects.
 With technographic data, you can gain an in-depth understanding of the technology stack used by businesses and their potential plan to buy technological solutions in the future.

-What are Technographics in Marketing?
+What Are Technographics in Marketing?

 Why Do You Need Technographic Data?